 Prospective Students:

-I am always interested in speaking with prospective graduate students for our master’s program at GSU Geosciences.
+I am always interested in speaking with prospective graduate students for our master’s program in geography at GSU Geosciences.
 Students working under my supervision generally focus on using GIS methodologies to explore issues in the realm of critical human geography, especially urban social and environmental injustices.
 I am particularly interested in advising students who want to work on one or more of the following topics:

 If you’re interested in working with me on these (or closely related) topics, please email me with your CV/resume, a brief statement describing your interests, and a sample of your written and/or cartographic work.